-The first step in the calibration procedure is to measure the temperature errors (including sign) at the two calibration temperatures.
-First set the bath to the lower set-point which we will call t_L .
+The first step in the calibration procedure is to measure the temperature errors (including sign) at the two chosen calibration temperatures.
+First set the bath to the lower set-point, $t_L$ .
 Wait for the bath to reach the set-point and allow 15 minutes to stabilize at that temperature.
-Check the bath stability with the thermometer.
-When both the bath and the thermometer have stabilized measure the bath temperature with the thermometer and compute the temperature error err_L which is the actual bath temperature minus the set-point temperature.
-If for example the bath is set for a lower set-point of t_L =50°C and the bath reaches a measured temperature of 49.7°C then the error is -0.3°C.
+Check the bath stability with a thermometer.
+When both the bath and the thermometer have stabilized, measure the bath temperature with the thermometer and compute the temperature error, the actual bath temperature minus the set-point temperature, $err_L$ .
+If the bath is set for a lower set-point of $t_L$ =50°C and the bath reaches a measured temperature of 49.7°C, then the error is -0.3°C.

-Next, set the bath for the upper set-point t_H and after stabilizing measure the bath temperature and compute the error er_H .
-For our example we will suppose the bath was set for 150°C and the thermometer measured 150.1°C giving an error of ± 0.1 °C.
+Next, set the bath for the upper set-point, $t_H$ and after stabilizing measure the bath temperature and compute the error, $err_H$ .
+For our example the bath was set for 150°C and the thermometer measured 150.1°C giving an error of +0.1°C.